ayamflow/Kami-MangaDownloader/README.md

 Kami is a Mac OS X application intended to ease the search & download of manga chapters.

 ## Features
-* Fetch list of chapters for the queried manga on MangaReader.net
+* Fetch list of chapters for the queried manga on MangaReader.net or MangaFox.me
 * Download multiple chapters
 * Integration with OS X notification center
 * Pause/Resume download in-app (progress currently not saved if the app is quitted)